JetBrains/Qodana/topics/qodana-yaml.md

 You can find specific inspection IDs in the Profile settings in the HTML report or in the `.xml` file with your inspection profile.

-## Include an inspection into the analysis scope
+## Include an inspection in the analysis scope

 <link-summary>You can tell %product% to analyze files of a certain directory using an inspection that is not contained in the selected profile.</link-summary>